-I am a Sacramento-based freelance writer, copywriter, editor, digital content manager, SEO, journalist, social media manager and critic.
+I am a Sacramento-based writer, copywriter, brand content specilist, marketing specialist, editor, digital content manager, SEO, journalist, social media manager and critic.
 My work has appeared in the Sacramento Bee, Sacramento Magazine, Sacramento News & Review, Comstock's Magazine, East Bay Express and many other publications.
 I also serve as the host and writer of the Dare Daniel podcast.

 California Community Colleges give new, returning and international students the education and support they need to succeed.
 Financial aid is available.

 Moving offices usually stands out as a sign of success for a business.
 As young companies mature and expand, they outgrow their humble beginnings and require more space.
 Meanwhile, more established organizations might start opening satellite offices in new markets.

 Sacramento IT Services Success Story: Morton & Pitalo Download Case Study The Company Founded in 1977 by partners Richard Morton and John Pitalo, Morton & Pitalo Inc. is the oldest locally owned civil engineering firm in the Sacramento area.
 They

 Small Business Cybersecurity FAQ Cybersecurity tends to rank low on a small business owner's list of concerns.
 However, with cyberattacks on the rise and new data privacy legislation on the horizon, doing nothing is no longer an option.
 Two-thirds of SMBs suffered a cyberattack last year, while the average cyberattack costs nearly $3 million.

 CCPA is here, whether your business is ready or not.
 California Consumer Privacy Act, or CCPA, is one of the most far-reaching consumer data privacy laws in the country.